EG-lisy/PlasmoVis/README.md

 This page allows to inspect <i>P. malariae</i> variants over an `IGV.js` framework<b>(Figure 5)</b>.<br>

 > Note that the default genomic variant browser will display intersected samples having a 20% of common SNPs.
-60% and 80% tresholds can be inspected respectively at [http://localhost:3000/igv_Pm60](http://localhost:3000/igv_Pm60) and [http://localhost:3000/igv_Pm80](http://localhost:3000/igv_Pm80).
+60% and 80% thresholds can be inspected respectively at [http://localhost:3000/igv_Pm60](http://localhost:3000/igv_Pm60) and [http://localhost:3000/igv_Pm80](http://localhost:3000/igv_Pm80).

 ## Overview